3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 The Only 3 Categories You Need to Track

-After your fixed expenses, you’re left with 3 budgeting categories that you need to track.
-I’m going to break them down and show you the best way to do that.
-These 3 categories will cover all of your expenses and make tracking your budget simple.
+After your fixed expenses, you’re left with 3 budgeting categories to track.
+These 3 main categories will cover your expenses and make tracking your budget simple.
+This method will work no matter what your financial situation.

-This budget is going to be split into two subcategories–groceries and eating out.
+This budget is split into two subcategories–groceries and eating out.

-Now, if you are in serious debt and you NEVER eat out, go ahead and just budget for groceries.
+Now, if you are on a tight budget and you NEVER eat out, just budget for groceries.
 But chances are your family spends some money on eating out.

 How much should you budget for food?